Quasi-Monte Carlo methods for lattice systems: a first look: Numerical experiments

-For the evaluation of $\vx$, not the original parameter $\mu^2$ in equation \eqref{eq:cij} was taken but a shifted parameter $\mu^2_{sim}$ which is exactly compensated by the weight function $f_2$.
-This procedure is necessary, because of $C=A^T A$ being positive definite only if $\mu^2_{sim} > 0 $, whereas $\mu^2 < 0$ in our test cases.
-Thus, we have to shift the value of $\mu$ in the harmonic piece of the action to guarantee positivity.
-Besides the requirement of positivity, one is free in the choice of the parameter $\mu_{sim}$.
-In fact, it turned out that one can take advantage of this freedom to tune $\mu_{sim}$ to a value that reduces the fluctuations of the weights.
-This leads to observable averages with less variances and therefore smaller errors.
-Further, it is important to note that the PCA factorization during the generation of the Gaussian samples is essential for an efficient reduction of the effective dimension (see \cite{CAF97}) of the problem.
-For the parameters listed below, we estimated the effective dimensions of the functions \eqref{eq:weight_fns_anharm} to be close to $20$ (for a $99 \%$ variance concentration), for estimating the integrals described in \eqref{sec:Eff:Eff} with the dimension of the original system up to $d=1000$.
+where $A^{\star}_i$ stands for the $i$-row of the factorization matrix $A^{\star}$ of $C^{\star}$, and $\mu_{sim}^2\ge 0$.
+As it can be seen from the resulting weight function $f_2$, we have chosen the simple strategy of calibrating the diagonal of the new covariance matrix $C^{\star}$ by the use of a parameter $\mu_{sim}^2\ge 0$.
+Besides the requirement of positivity on $C^{\star}$, one is free in the choice of the parameter $\mu_{sim}$.
+We choose to follow the spirit of importance sampling by tuning $\mu_{sim}$ to a value that reduces the fluctuations of the weights $f_1$ and $f_2$ as much as possible.
+The samples based on the tuned parameter $\mu_{sim}$ lead us to observable averages with less variances and therefore smaller errors.
+Nevertheless, it seems quite difficult to find an optimal criterion for the selection of the functions $f_1$, $f_2$ and the parameter $\mu_{sim}$ which are leading to the best possible error behavior.
+At the moment we have to determine these quantities empirically and leave systematic investigations to the future.\\ Further, it is important to note that the PCA factorization during the generation of the Gaussian samples plays a mayor role for an efficient reduction of the effective dimension (see \cite{CAF97}) of the problem.
+For the parameters listed below, we estimated the effective dimensions in truncation sense $d_t$ of the functions \eqref{eq:weight_fns_anharm} to be close to $20$ (for a $99 \%$ variance concentration), for estimating the integrals described in \eqref{sec:Eff:Eff} with the dimension of the original system up to $d=1000$.
 Thus, we observe a drastic reduction of dimensionality.